nhsb1/docker-apache-flask/README.md

 # docker-apache-flask
 Dockerfile with related build files.
-Builds a Docker container from Ubuntu 16.05 LTS official, installs Apache, Python 2.7, Flask, and realted files, and sets-up up a demo "Hello Word" site running under the Flask microframework (/var/www/FlaskApp).
+Builds a Docker container from Ubuntu 16.04 LTS official (https://hub.docker.com/_/ubuntu/), installs Apache, Python 2.7, Flask, and realted files, and sets-up up a demo "Hello Word" site running under the Flask microframework (/var/www/FlaskApp).

-Do a "docker pull nhsb1/docker-apache-flask" to run this.
+Do a "docker pull nhsb1/docker-apache-flask" to quickstart without doing anything else.
+Or..

 Or To build it yourself:
 Get the files contained in this repo, put them in one subdirectory, then build them locally and run it.